Canadian-Geospatial-Platform/relations-system/code/resource-relation-api/README.md

 }
 ```

-- Enter the following command at root of project to deploy
+- Enter the following command at root of project to deploy the whole project

 ```
 npm run all:deploy